 Hi.
 I’m Adam, a member of the Atlas Obscura community.

-I'm the author of Mysterious Chicago, The Smart Aleck's Guide to American History, and HH Holmes: The True History of the White City Devil, and was chosen by Graceland Cemetery to research and write their upcoming "Who's Who" book.
+I'm the author of Mysterious Chicago, The Smart Aleck's Guide to American History, and HH Holmes: The True History of the White City Devil, and an upcoming book on Graceland Cemetery.
 I appear regularly on the History, Travel and Discovery channels, and have worked as a tour guide in Chicago and New York for fifteen years.
 My research on people connected to the cemetery has been featured in the Chicago Tribune, The New York Times, The Washington Post, Rolling Stone, and others.

 For questions about this experience, please contact me directly through Airbnb.

 - Most of the walk is on paved paths, but there is some "off road" walking onto the grass.

 - There is a bathroom available in the cemetery office, but not one within the cemetery grounds, of course.

 There are 10 spots available on this experience.

 Guests ages 5 and up can attend.